Atmospheric Surface-Science (A.S.S.)

-Atmospheric Surface Science is a new research line has been set out in IMKAAF after three successful grants:
+Atmospheric Surface-Science is a new research line has been set out in IMKAAF after four successful grants:

 - Start-Up-Budget (STUB 2012) in 2012 from the competence field Earth and Environment, KIT for “building a supercooled SHG system and performing a feasibility study on water/ice-nucleation-agent interface”.